Uninsured/Underinsured Motorist Coverage: Essential Protection Explained

 Stacking Isn't Available Everywhere

 Many states prohibit or restrict stacking of UM/UIM coverage.
-Some states require it to be offered as an option; others ban it entirely.
-Check with your insurer or state insurance department to find out what's allowed in your state.
+Approximately 32 states permit some form of stacking, but rules vary widely — and some states, like Pennsylvania, have eliminated it by statute.
+Check with your insurer or state insurance department to find out what's allowed where you live.

 Compare Car Insurance Rates in Ohio